dustywhite7/Econ8310/SlidesCode/11 - SVM.md

-# Day 13: Support Vector Machines
+# Support Vector Machines

 ---

-### First, Hyperplanes
+# First, Hyperplanes

-With your group, take 3 minutes or so to answer the following questions:
+Take 3 minutes or so to answer the following questions:

 1. How do you divide a 1-Dimensional space into two?
 2. How do you divide a 2-Dimensional space into two?